lclarkmichalek/pip2arch/README.md

 Usage
 -----

-# pip2arch django-sentry

-will create a PKGBUILD in the pip2arch dir for the django-sentry python package.
+`pip2arch.py django-sentry` will create a PKGBUILD for the django-sentry python package.
+Run `pip2arch --help` for more information on the various arguments possible.

 Problems
 --------